 The accessories landscape tells its own story about Apple's ecosystem strategy.
 Third-party manufacturers like Logitech, Twelve South, and Paperlike have built entire product lines around iPad compatibility, creating a secondary market that often delivers better value than Apple's own accessories.

-Particularly telling is Wired's praise for the Mageasy CoverBuddy Case, which solves a problem created by allowing users to keep their case on while connecting to the Magic Keyboard.
+Particularly telling is Wired's praise for the Mageasy CoverBuddy Case, which solves a problem Apple created by allowing users to keep their case on while connecting to the Magic Keyboard.
 "This case allows you to magnetically connect it to Apple's Magic Keyboard case without having to take off the case each time," the review explains.